 Plant bug and stink bug populations may be monitored by trapping, sampling, and fruit survey.
 Trapping is most successful in apple where visual sticky white cards are hung out about two feet from the ground from an outer branch at silver tip and checked weekly.
 Traps should be placed at the edge of the block at one per three to five acres.
 The economic injury level is 2.4 adults per trap by tight cluster and 4.1 per trap by late pink.
 Monitoring in peaches and nectarines is critical at petal fall to shuck fall.
 Sweep net sampling of blooming ground cover in sections of orchards bordering woodlands, fencerows, or other favorable hibernation sites is used to indicate populations that can move into the trees.
 Two hundred fruit should be checked periodically per block to pick up fresh feeding.

 Preventing broadleaved winter annual weeds and legumes in and around orchards can reduce the populations of these bugs.
 Legumes such as clover and vetch should be avoided as cover crops.
 Good control of early blooming broadleaved weeds may improve the performance of catfacing sprays.

-Preventing serious catfacing injury depends largely on welltimed, early season insecticide applications.
+Preventing serious catfacing injury depends largely on well-timed, early season insecticide applications.
 On pome fruits critical timings are pink and petal fall.
 On stone fruits applications at petal fall, shuck fall, and 10 days after shuck fall typically provide good control.
 Applications during pink are often unnecessary because most fruit injured at this time aborts.
 Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.